 Black Mouth Curs also frequently experience allergy-related afflictions like ear infections and skin irritation.
 You may need to experiment with foods, supplements, and medications to control allergy symptoms.
 Nowadays there are injectable allergy treatments that can last up to months at a time.

 Unfortunately, epilepsy is also a condition the Black Mouth Cur is prone to.
-If you notice your Black Mouth Cur having balance problems, falling, shaking and twitching, vomiting, or experiencing other seizure symptoms, see a vet ASAP.
-He may need medication to control the seizures.
+If you notice your Black Mouth Cur having balance problems, falling, shaking, twitching, vomiting, or experiencing other seizure symptoms, see a vet ASAP.
+They may need medication to control their seizures.

 Diet and Nutrition

-The Black Mouth Cur needs a high-performance working dog diet if he has a job in order to maintain his health.
-Otherwise, a regular high-protein diet will make him a happy pooch.
-His diet should be balanced with appropriate exercise to keep him trim and physically conditioned.
-An overweight Black Mouth Cur is at a much higher risk for other health concerns.
+In order to maintain their health, your Black Mouth Cur will need a high-performance working dog diet if they have a job.
+Otherwise, a regular high-protein diet will make your dog a happy pooch.
+Their diet should be balanced with appropriate exercise to keep them trim and physically conditioned—an overweight Black Mouth Cur is at a much higher risk for other health concerns.

 More Dog Breeds and Further Research